tango-controls/rfc/2/README.md

 The device lifecycle MUST be implemented by a Device Server.

-### Init command
+### Init Command

-The Init command purpose is to re-initialise the Device.
+The Init Command purpose is to re-initialise the Device.

-* The Init command, when called, SHALL in a sequence:
+* The Init Command, when called, SHALL in a sequence:
   * gracefully un-initialise the Device (free any dynamic resources allocated to the Device)
   * initialise the Device